bovine3dom/site/content/post/the-tridactyl-keypress-security-bug.md

 draft: true
 ---

-What follows is a wordier write-up of our first real brush with (in)security from my personal perspective.
-If you're purely interested in the mitigations, head to our [GitHub repository](https:///github.com/tridactyl/tridactyl)---or just update Tridactyl to version 1.16.1 or 1.14.13 by going to `about:addons` in Firefox, right-clicking Tridactyl's listing, and clicking "Find Updates".
+What follows is a wordier write-up of Tridactyl's first real brush with (in)security from my personal perspective.
+If you're purely interested in the mitigations, head to the [GitHub repository](https:///github.com/tridactyl/tridactyl)---or just update Tridactyl to version 1.16.1 or 1.14.13 by going to `about:addons` in Firefox, right-clicking Tridactyl's listing, and clicking "Find Updates".
 Once it has downloaded (it will look like it's hanging---it isn't), restart Firefox and you're done.
 At the time of writing, [about 60% of users have a patched version](https://addons.mozilla.org/en-US/firefox/addon/tridactyl-vim/statistics/usage/versions/?last=30). <!-- make this point to the corresponding issue -->

 <!--more-->